PedroH225/Doce-Encontro_Backend/README.eng.md

 # Doce Encontro Backend

 ## Description
-Doce Encontro(Sweet Gathering) is a mobile app for organizing baby showers in a practical and efficient way.
+Doce Encontro is a mobile app for organizing baby showers in a practical and efficient way.
 It solves common problems like disorganization and communication failure among participants.
-The app includes notifications of >
+The app includes task notifications, an interactive calendar, Google Maps integration, AI-powered recommendations, a chatbot, and guest chats.
+With an intuitive design and modern technology, Doce Encontro facilitates the entire process, making planning simple, accessible, and stress-free.

 ## Technologies
 - **Java 21** – Programming language used in the backend.